3 simple steps to start saving

-There are hundreds of retailers to shop with, including Coles, Woolworths, Myer, David Jones, Kmart, Target, Big W, Caltex Woolworths, The Good Guys, Rebel Sport, Hoyts, Jetstar, Flight Centre, BCF to name just a few.
+There are hundreds of retailers and online stores to shop with, including Coles, Woolworths, ASOS, Myer, David Jones, Kmart, Target, Big W, Caltex Woolworths, The Good Guys, Rebel Sport, Hoyts, Jetstar, Flight Centre, BCF to name just a few.
 Growing your super has never been easier – or more fun.
 For a full range of retailers click here.

 When you use SUPERSUPER, the additional contributions paid into your super account could help you to:

 We’re making saving super easier and fairer for women and their families

 Many Australian women are retiring into poverty.
 The average super balance for men in 2016 was $270,000.
 Women, on the other hand are retiring with just $157,000, a staggering 42% less!

 We know it can be tough to save money into your super account with all of the other daily expenses of life to deal with.
 It’s easy to think of your retirement as something to sort out later.